jenkins-infra/pipeline-library/CONTRIBUTING.md

 ### Add a `pre-push` git hook to check the lint before pushing

-By adding the following file `pre-push` (without extension) into your local git repository `.git/hooks` folder, the command `mvn spotless:chek` will run before every push you'll make to check if your code is still correctly linted, and will prevent pushing malformatted code which would fail your build anyway.
+By adding the following file `pre-push` (without extension) into your local git repository `.git/hooks` folder, the command `mvn spotless:check` will run before every push you'll make to check if your code is still correctly linted, and will prevent pushing malformatted code which would fail your build anyway.

 ```bash
 #!/bin/sh